2014 Abu Dhabi Grand Prix: Changes to points structure

 For the first time in the history of Formula One, teams and drivers scored double the number of points awarded for race finish positions.
 The FIA implemented this in order to maximise focus on the championship until the end of the season.
 Originally Bernie Ecclestone wanted double points for the last three races of the season, but the teams ultimately decided to have double points for only the last race of the season.
 The rule change was negatively received by teams and drivers.

 As a result of the double points offered for the race, Lewis Hamilton needed to finish in the top two to guarantee the championship.
 Under the regular points structure he would have only needed to finish sixth to guarantee the title.
+However, as the results fell, the changes to the points allocation made no difference to the championship winner, and very little difference further down the field.
+The double-points structure was eliminated for the 2015 season and has not been used again in Formula 1 since.